-Other guys have sensitive skin because they suffer from a specific skin problem.
+Other guys have sensitive skin because they suffer from a specific skin issue.
 Common examples are intense dryness, eczema, and severe ingrown hairs.

-The good news is that it’s easy to adapt your shave routine for men to accommodate your sensitive skin.
+The good news is that it’s easy to adapt your shaving technique to accommodate your sensitive skin.
 Keep in mind that:

 - You can’t just grab a razor and go.
 Sensitive skin needs time and attention.
 Baby your skin.
 Don’t rush through your shave routine.

 - Shaving every day increases the chance of skin irritation.
-Many guys with sensitive skin prefer to shave every other day or less.
+Many guys with sensitive skin prefer to shave every other day or less - if possible.

 Step 1 - Wash

-Start your shave with a clean slate.
-Before you even look at your razor, your first step is to use face wash for men.
+Start your shave routine with a clean slate.
+Before you even look at your razor, your first step is to cleanse with face wash.
 Clean all the dirt, bacteria, and debris off your mug.
 This is an easy way to reduce the chance of post-shave irritation.